kevin-smets/caml/README.md

 - options.**dir**: the directory where CAML will look for files, default is the current working dir.
 - options.**files**: the files to merge, order matters.
 Properties declared in `c.yml` will overrule those from `b.yml` and `a.yml`
+- options.**variables**: variables to be replaced by their replacements.

 ### Examples